llvm/llvm-project/llvm/docs/LangRef.rst

     this set are considered to support most general arithmetic operations efficiently.
 ``ni:<address space0>:<address space1>:<address space2>...``
-    This specifies pointer types with the specified address spaces as :ref:`Non-Integral Pointer Type <nointptrtype>` s.
+    This marks pointer types with the specified address spaces as :ref:`non-integral and unstable <nointptrtype>`.
     The ``0`` address space cannot be specified as non-integral.
+    It is only supported for backwards compatibility, the flags of the ``p`` specifier should be used instead for new code.

 On every specification that takes a ``<abi>:<pref>``, specifying the ``<pref>`` alignment is optional.
 If omitted, the preceding ``:``